 WENDY ANN GREENE

-We continue to push forward for Trauma Informed awareness.
-Until we understand the damage done by adverse experiences, such as trauma, bullying, coercieve control and psychological abuse we will not get ahead of the many social crises we are facing.
-Parents and local communities working with School Boards & Admin, Board of Supervisors, Mental Health, Researchers & Legislature have to ALL BE PART OF THE SOLUTION.
+We continue to push forward for Trauma Informed awareness and better options for families facing crisis.
+When we understand the damage done by adverse experiences, such as trauma, bullying, coercieve control and psychological abuse, we will get ahead of the many social crises families are facing in today’s world.
+Parents and local communities working with school boards & admin, board of supervisors, mental health organizatiosn, professionals, researchers & legislature have to ALL BE PART OF THE SOLUTION collaborating for strong communities with empowered individuals within families.

-THE GOAL is a Community Network to support the individual needs of a family going into crisis as a safety net.
-A strong community can identify the Red Flag concerns of the famly, and refer them to the trained community coalition for early intervention and prevention.
+THE GOAL is a community Family Alliance Network to support the individual needs of a family going into crisis as a temporary “safety net” and a transitional step to secure a family.
+A strong, healthy community can identify the Red Flag concerns of the famly and refer them to the trained community coalition for early intervention and prevention.
+This educated community reduces long-term concerns for children, families and government.

 We are building networks.
 This collaboration is to strengthen families around the world.
 When you start something, you begin where you are, one step at a time.
 We are looking for families in communities that are interested in 1. finding solutions today’s family concerns, 2. provide education for the complex issues, 3. coaching to learn new skills and 4. ultimately, network with collaborative resources for recovery and empowerment.
 THE GOAL is a dynamic network that can meet the individual needs and designed by the people in the community.
 Please reach out if you want to be part of this grass roots movement of families to help families working to develop strong communities.